Friday, February 3, 2023

 Also successful are simple, clear rules answers, a short rules quote with some explanation, so it fits on one screen.
 These answers were successful in spite of being boring -- or maybe especially for being so, because then they are easy to verify as correct.
 These often become the single, accepted answer.

 Sometimes answers got downvoted to a negative score because people did not like them even when they were technically correct, or because they were answers to questions some highly active people want to close instead of getting answered, and so they downvoted to punish you for answering, independent of how correct or good the answer is.
-The best way around this I found is to say up front the DM is free to rule differently, but it is not always enough.

 Because of these effects, sorting answers by vote is not a great way to find interesting answers.
 And because this site here is mine, here is a list that reflects my take on the most interesting or memorable answers (out of the 888 total answers I posted at the time I wrote this):